chochodev/GroceryApp/ReadMe.md

     ```
     pip install -r requirements.txt
     ```
-    This will install Flask, Flask-Login, Flask-SQLAlchemy and Flask-Migrate.
+    This will install Flask, Flask-Login, Flask-SQLAlchemy, Flask-Migrate and all other libraries and packages.

 ## Running the Application